Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/t_working_in_multinode/multi_node_commands.md

 ## copstop

 The `copstop `command stops the Copilot (Node Manager, Connection Dispatcher, UI server).
-When stopping a Copilot on a host, all nodes running on this host are stopped and re- started on the other hosts in the cluster.
+When stopping a Copilot on a host, all nodes running on this host are stopped and re-started on the other hosts in the cluster.

 ### Syntax